2026 Program Orientation!

 • Urban Farmer Track

 This track is for those who are interested in pursuing an operation that grows produce/farm products in an urban or small scale setting with the intent to sell those items.
 Topics in this track include all the topics covered in the Community/Urban Gardener track PLUS: Farm Business Planning, Farm Financing, Product Licensing, CSA Models, Options for Selling Products, Preparing for Markets, Value-Added Products, Using Harvesting Equipment, and Produce Safety.
-Participant in this track will also be able to choose two special topic workshops.
+This track includes 42 hours of training (14 classes) and 25 volunteer hours at a local urban farm over the six month program

 Those that complete the track will receive a certificate of course completion.